rajveer-gill/RepRight/SETUP_GUIDE.md

 1. Go to [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 2. Sign in or create an account
 3. Click **"Create new secret key"**
-4. Give it a name (e.g., "FitForm AI")
+4. Give it a name (e.g., "RepRight")
 5. Copy the key immediately (you won't see it again!)

 ### 2. Add Billing Information